 As a boss, you’ll probably want to have some idea of what your employees are doing!
 Luckily, there are some great virtual team managing tools on the market, including plenty of software you can take advantage of to track employees’ productivity.

 You might find it difficult at first to communicate your ideas properly, especially if you are used to always having your staff in office with you.
 Meetings are a great way to do this, as well as having special contracts for your staff to sign, which lay out your expectations for communication.

 If you make your staff aware from the beginning that virtual team communication is key, and be sure to check in regularly, you’ll easily create an open workspace where employees can express themselves.
 Make sure that your staff members know that you care and are available for them to voice any concerns or difficulties, and always approach conversations optimistically.

 Again, if you are hiring staff from all over the globe, you may have to deal with cultural differences.
 For example, some cultures are known for being on time all the time, and others are prone to being a bit late, even for the working day!

 It is crucial to predict these issues that may occur and make staff aware of their expectations before they begin employment with your company.
 For things like tardiness, you might want to consider what is the norm in the country that the business is registered in, and go with that.

-However, for religions or cultural beliefs, it’s important to have some leeway - global team management is about compromise.
+However, for religions or cultural beliefs, it’s important to have some leeway - global virtual team management is about compromise.
 When hiring from the global talent pool, you’ll have to consider different religious and national holidays, as well as certain things that might upset or offend some people due to their beliefs.

 It’s a good idea to sit down with each employee and talk to them about what days off they expect, as well as any allowances that they might want due to their religion or culture.
 Then see how you can accommodate this; for example, you might request that days off for a particular holiday are covered by staff members of a different faith.